Websoft9Archive/ansible-superset/README.md

 [English](/README.md) | [简体中文](/README_zh.md)

 **Superset Cloud Installer**, developed by [Websoft9](https://www.websoft9.com), is an automatic installation program of [Apache Superset](https://superset.apache.org/) based on Ansible.
-It helps user install Graylog and pre-configure required items automatically and users only need to run a command on Linux.
+It helps user install Superset and pre-configure required items automatically and users only need to run a command on Linux.
 It simplifies the complicated installation and initialization process.

 ## System Requirement